CallMeXYZ/CalendarView/README.md

 - select day by code

 # Issues
+## 2016.4.5
+- switch to week mode,sometimes it cannot navigate to the selected Calendar and unclick seems to be blocked until slide out the 3 limit page of PagerAdapter;

 ## 2016.4.1
-- week mode crash?what f!
+- ~~week mode crash?what f!~~ *2016.4.5* deprecate Utils.ifSameWeek,return fake result in CalendarView.
+Calendar.setFirstDayOfWeek() seems weird

 ## 2016.3.31
 - ~~out-of-month day click event~~ *2016.4.1*